Every request is validated against one or more auth modes before your handler runs. The auth config determines which modes are accepted.

 }

-Use always for health checks, public APIs, or when you handle auth yourself inside the handler.
+Use none for health checks, public APIs, or when you handle auth yourself inside the handler.

 Accept multiple auth methods.
 Modes are tried in order — the first match wins.